simonspa/peary/README.md

 where `<device>` is the device considered.
 For convenience, there is an example provided which can be activated with `-DBUILD_example`.

-## Design and Implementaion Guidelines
+## Design and Implementation Guidelines

 ### Repository & Continuous Integration